1/2 Japanese Tsuba by Georg Oeder, 1916

 MykoWeb: The main attraction at MykoWeb is The Fungi of California.
 It contains photographs over 600 species of mushrooms and other fungi found in California, with over 480 of the species with descriptions.
 There are currently over 5400 total photographs of the mushrooms.
 Included are links to other online descriptions, and photos of the species treated plus references to common field guides.
 Hubba hubba!

-3. Nerd out and join your local Mycological Society.
+3. Join your local Mycological Society.

-Mycological Societies hold local forays, invite guest lecturers, provide cookies, and typically have a handful of resident nut job mycologists who are just chomping at the bit to help you classify your mushies.
+Mycological Societies hold local forays, invite guest lecturers, provide cookies, and typically have a handful of resident nut job mycologists who are just chomping at the bit to help you classify your mushrooms.
 Bring in your haul!
 High five your brethren!
 Best of all, you will enjoy the company of sympathetic folk who know their way around an artfully-placed mycological pun, and swoon at the curves of a bodacious Bolete.
 Find your local chapter online at the North American Mycological Association.

 4. Get learned up on your trees.